hapijs/hapi/API.md

 ##### <a name="h.close" /> `h.close`

+Access: read only.

 A response symbol.
 When returned by a lifecycle method, the request lifecycle skips to the finalizing step after calling `request.raw.res.end())` to close the the node response stream.

 ##### <a name="h.context" /> `h.context`

+Access: read / write (will impact the shared context if the object is modified).

 A response symbol.
 Provides access to the route or server context set via the route [`bind`](#route.options.bind) option or [`server.bind()`](#server.bind()).

 ##### <a name="h.continue" /> `h.continue`

+Access: read only.

 A response symbol.
 When returned by a lifecycle method, the request lifecycle continues without changing the response.

 ##### <a name="h.realm" /> `h.realm`

+Access: read only.

 The [server realm](#server.realm) associated with the matching route.
 Defaults to the root server realm in the _**onRequest**_ step.

 ##### <a name="h.request" /> `h.request`

+Access: read only and public request interface.

 The [request] object.
 This is a duplication of the `request` lifecycle method argument used by [toolkit decorations](#server.decorate()) to access the current request.